Shrimp, tortillas, fennel and avocado… I grew up eating precisely none of these things.

 - 1 lb / 454 g peeled, deveined shrimp (I used 31 – 40 / lb)

-- BLEND: Add all of the avocado cilantro cream ingredients to the blending container of your immersion blender, or a high sided narrow jar.
-Use an immersion blender to puree until you have a smooth, cilantro-flecked cream.
+BLEND: Add all of the avocado cilantro cream ingredients to the blending container of your immersion blender, or a high sided narrow jar.
+Blend until you have a smooth, cilantro-flecked cream.